 The United Way of Northern New Jersey conducted a third ALICE (Asset Limited Income Constrained Employed) study.
 ALICE is a local teacher, child care provider, mechanic, home health aide, an administrative staff person at a local company, and anyone else who is unable to pay for basic needs despite the fact that they are employed.

 The study provides county-by-county and town-level data; cost of living calculations for six family size variations; analysis of how many households are living paycheck to paycheck; and the implications for New Jersey’s future economic stability.

 Here are some of the study’s findings:

-The need for financial assistance is always amongst the most frequently expressed needs of callers to NJ 2-1-1.
+The need for financial assistance is always amongst the most frequently expressed needs of callers to our organization.
 Local United Ways throughout New Jersey and the rest of the country are focused on helping individuals and families achieve long-term financial stability by enlisting the help of partnering agencies and providing free services that educate and assist in reaching financial goals.
-Subsequent pages offer money saving tips, introduce national and state organizations dedicated to helping people achieve financial literacy and stability, and acquaint you with local efforts underway to foster financial stability.
+Related pages in this section of our website offer money saving tips, introduce national and state organizations dedicated to helping people achieve financial literacy and stability, and acquaint you with local efforts underway to foster financial stability.